Table of Contents

 I am writing to ask for a reasonable accommodation as a person with disabilities that impact my ability to sleep and function.
 I live at 123 Road Dr., City, Texas, Zip.

 You have a policy of sending maintenance to make small repairs and updates as your office sees fit.
 I am requesting an accommodation to that policy.
 Specifically, I request that all non-emergency maintenance during the COVID-19 pandemic be postponed.
-Although I am vaccinated against COVID-19, data shows that this will not protect me completely from the new variants, in particular Delta, and my risk factors make it extremely dangerous for me to contract COVID-19.
+Although I am vaccinated against COVID-19, data shows that this will not protect me completely from new variants and my risk factors make it extremely dangerous for me to contract COVID-19.

 My accommodation request is reasonable and necessary to allow me, a person with a disability, to fully use and enjoy my home, which I am unable to do now.